-2.1 Overview
+1.1 Overview

 It is hard to imagine a world without the Internet.
 Networking has made the sharing of information much faster than it was before.
 We get emails and instant messages with pictures attached instead of waiting days for postal delivery.
-We register "online" for classes instead of waiting "in line" to pull computer cards.
-We buy worldwide from Amazon or eBay or locally from Craig's List instead of visiting our local bricks-and-mortar store.
+We register "online" for classes instead of waiting "in line" to sign up in person.
+We buy worldwide from Amazon or eBay or locally using Craig's List instead of visiting our local bricks-and-mortar store.
 We research on Google instead of at the library.